Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Special projective functors and cup diagram combinatorics

 In each case the direct sums are over all blocks $\Ga$, where $\Ga_{i,-}$, resp. $\Ga_{i,+}$, resp. $\Ga_0$ are defined. \end{definition}

-Note that $\cF_{i,-}$ and $\cF_{i,+}$ are biadjoint and $F_{0}$ is selfadjoint, since $V$ is self-dual.
-Hence the functors are exact and send projectives to projectives.
-The following Lemma, whose proof can be found in the appendix, describes the effect of taking tensor product with $V$ on projective and simple modules.
-At the end of this section we give a diagrammatic interpretation of the action on indecomposable projective modules.
-The symbols $\langle i\rangle$ in the lemma refer to a grading shift which should be ignored.
-It only makes sense in the graded setup of Lemma~\ref{lem:gradeda}.
+Note that $\cF_{i,-}$ and $\cF_{i,+}$ are biadjoint and $\cF_{0}$ is selfadjoint, since $V$ is self-dual.
+Hence they are exact and send projective modules to projectives modules.
+The following Proposition (see Section \ref{section:proof-of-a} for the proof), describes the acton of special projective functors on indecomposable projective, Verma and simple modules.
+In Section \ref{section:proj-diagrams} we give the diagrammatic interpretation.

+The symbols $\langle i\rangle$ in Proposition \ref{a} refer to a grading shift which should, for now, be ignored.
+It only makes sense in the graded setup of Proposition~\ref{lem:gradeda}.